patch/novapatch.is/_posts/2015-08-18-localization-with-the-unicode-cldr.md

   - cldr
 ---

-Here are notes, slides, video, and additional resources for my recent OSCON talk on software localization with the Unicode CLDR.
+Here are notes, slides, video, and additional resources for my talk on software localization with the Unicode CLDR, presented recently at [OSCON](http://www.oscon.com/) and the [NY Tech Localization Meetup](http://www.meetup.com/NY-Tech-Localization-Meetup/).
+Code examples are in Python, Ruby, and Perl, plus libraries in other popular languages are highlighted.

 ### Abstract